machaao/machaao-samples/index.rst

 What is MessengerX.io?
 =============================================================================
-MessengerX.io is a global marketplace for conversational apps or chat bots (Available Now on Android)
+MessengerX.io is a global marketplace for conversational apps (Available Now on Android)

-Our platform allows chatbot developers to expose their chatbot to millions of android devices on play store via our partner eco system.
+Our platform allows developers to expose their chatbots to millions of android devices on play store.

 What are Chat Bots?
 =============================================================================